 OK, first off, OH MY GOD!!!!!
 (Dances all around the room like in a Chick Flick.)

 Also, Austin Translation just left this here.
-And if it is true, then... and with a heaping side-order of (Remember: they research their asses off.)
+And if it is true, then I cannot freaking wait!!!
+(Remember: they research their asses off.)

 Also also, a lot of nifty tidbits from "Dinosaur Revolution" (am I the first to joke, "but what happened to 'Dinosaur Reloaded'?"
 Ah?
 Ah? [there is a long and awkward pause] Nevermind.) have been popping up.
 This here animatic in particular is a thing of beauty.